×

 What is a typical expat home or apartment like in Sapa?

 "A typical expat home or apartment in Sapa, is often a blend of traditional Vietnamese architecture and modern amenities.
 These homes are usually located in residential areas, close to local markets, restaurants, and other essential services.
 They are often designed with large windows and balconies to take advantage of the stunning views of the surrounding mountains and rice terraces.
 Inside, the homes are spacious, with open-plan living areas, fully equipped kitchens, and comfortable bedrooms.
 Many expat homes also have western-style bathrooms with hot showers.
 The decor tends to be a mix of traditional Vietnamese elements, such as bamboo furniture and silk lanterns, and modern touches like flat-screen TVs and air conditioning.
 Some homes may also have a small garden or outdoor space.
-Despite being in a rural area, many expat homes in Sapa also have reliable internet access, making it a popular choice for digital nomads," said one expat who made the move to Sapa.
+Despite being in a rural area, many expat homes in Sapa also have reliable internet access, making it a popular choice for digital nomads," explained one expat living in Sapa, Vietnam.

 What is the average cost of housing in Sapa?